 Purchase a ClueTown Book before the holiday and explore the city with a scavenger hunt.
 Solve puzzles to move on to the next stop.
 There are four ClueTown Books, so you can explore any of these four areas of Atlanta.
 Decatur, Piedmont Park, Oakland Cemetery or The Atlanta Beltline.

 12. Walk Through a Giant Gingerbread House

 Head to the swanky St. Regis Hotel in Buckhead and walk through the largest gingerbread house in Atlanta made by the chef’s at the St. Regis.
 The gingerbread house takes about 500 hours to construct and is a decadent combination of 300 pounds of flour, 100 pounds of sugar, 10 pounds of spice, 70 pounds of shortening, 45 pounds of corn syrup and 16 pounds of molasses.
 No eating though.

 Ok, so this IS a retail store, but they have lots of fun kids activities that will get them out of the house and doing something.
 At Bass Pro Shops Santa’s Wonderland, you can play with RC trucks, as well as shoot in the laser arcade, or do a craft.
 If you’d like, get your picture taken with Santa.
 The best part is, it’s all free.

-Looking for something to do the day AFTER Thanksgiving, try the High Museum of Art Family Day.
+Looking for something to do on Black Friday that doesn’t involve shopping on the busiest day of the year?
+Try the High Museum of Art Family Day.